Our UCAS programme is launched mid-March of Year 12 with a student conference and a parent information evening.

 The majority of our Sixth Form students go on to study at University.

-- 40% of our students received the accolade of “Norfolk County Scholar” – the County’s recognition of exceptional A Level performance
+· 49% of our students received the accolade of “Norfolk County Scholar” – the County’s recognition of exceptional Sixth Form performance

-Between September 2018 and September 2019, the number of successful applications to University at Thorpe St Andrew School and Sixth Form was 87% against a national average of 76%.
+The number of successful applications to University at Thorpe St Andrew School and Sixth Form was 93% against a national average of 76%.

 To support both students and parents in the application process, Students Finance UK are invited in to deliver talks in November of Year 13.